An Introduction to Camera Trap Data Management and Analysis in R

 *Memberships may be purchased and renewed while you register.
 More about membership here.

-NOTE: We’ll be taking a waitlist for the course once registration closes.
-Anyone on the waitlist will have the chance of filling registration cancellations as well as being the first to be notified when we open up registration for next season’s course.
-Please email email@example.com to be placed on the wait list.
+Both courses are now full.
+You may request to join the waitlist for the course – Anyone on the waitlist will have the chance of filling registration cancellations as well as being the first to be notified when we open up registration for next season’s course.
+Please email firstname.lastname@example.org to be placed on the wait list.

 Where to stay?